 RAPM Focus

-RAPM Focus is a podcast devoted to exploring the provocative and impactful aspects of the research published in Regional Anesthesia & Pain Medicine (RAPM).
-Authors of articles from the journal are joined by Editor-in-Chief, Dr. Brian Sites, and other members of the RAPM Editorial Board to discuss and debate the findings that matter most for clinicians, patients, and policy makers.
+RAPM Focus is devoted to exploring the provocative and impactful aspects of the research published in Regional Anesthesia & Pain Medicine (RAPM) - rapm.bmj.com.
+Authors are joined by Editor-in-Chief, Dr. Brian Sites, and other members of the RAPM Editorial Board to discuss and debate the findings that matter most for clinicians, patients, and policy makers.
+Topical coverage includes all aspects of acute, perioperative, transitional, and chronic pain medicine.
 At RAPM, we believe well-done pain medicine improves health and well-being.
 Thanks for joining us. @RAPM_Online Podcast and music produced by Dan Langa.

 Episodes